aimclub/Web-BAMT/README.md

 # How to use
 If you want to train your Bayesian network on your data, first install the package: `pip install bamt`

+Then the necessary classes are imported from the library:
+`import bamt.Networks as Nets`